LuisMend12/LuisMend12/README.md

 ## About Me

-I’m a **Computer Science and Mathematics student at the University of Connecticut** focusing on **Artificial Intelligence, Computer Vision, and Machine Learning systems**, and working at Dr. Hong's lab, DataSec, as an RA.
+I’m a **Computer Science and Mathematics student at the University of Connecticut** focusing on **Artificial Intelligence, Computer Vision, and Machine Learning systems**, and working at Dr. Hong's lab, [DataSec]{https://yhongcs.github.io/people.html}, as an RA.

 My work spans **research, infrastructure AI, and applied ML systems**, with experience building: